scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 For instance, denoting the ``a + b`` operation on tensors as ``map(+, a, b)``, then an expression such as ``map(+, map(*, a, b), c)`` would become ``map(lambda ai,bi,ci: ai*bi+ci, a, b, c)``.
-If the user desires to use the GPU, Ops with corresponding GPU implementations are substituted in, and transfer Ops are introduced where needed.
+If the user desires to use the GPU, expressions with corresponding GPU implementations are substituted in, and transfer expressions are introduced where needed.
 Specialization also introduces expressions that treat inputs as workspace buffers.
 Such expressions use less memory and make better use of hierarchical memory, but they must be used with care because they effectively destroy intermediate results.
-Many Ops (e.g. GEMM and all element-wise
-Ops) have such equivalents.
+Many expressions (e.g. GEMM and all element-wise ones) have such equivalents.
 Reusing memory this way allows more computation to take place on GPUs, where memory is at a premium.